Getting Started

 - Install packages -- runs

-bun installacross all workspaces ifnode_modulesdoes not exist yet. - Environment file -- copies
+bun installacross all workspaces ifnode_modulesdoes not exist yet. - Environment file -- generates

 Required Secrets & Variables

-Green Goods uses a single root .env file — never create package-level env files.
+Green Goods uses a single root .env bootstrap plus committed .env.schema validation — never create package-level env files.
 Key variables:

 | Variable | Role |